 Check out the list of the 10 most highly recruited physicians in this Merritt Hawkins infographic:

 Other results from the report included:

 Over 90% of physicians are recruited into employed rather than independent practice settings.
-The year 2016 marked a tipping point in which physician practice owners are no longer the majority, according to a survey by the American Medical Association.
+2016 marked a tipping point in which physician practice owners are no longer the majority, according to a survey by the American Medical Association.
 Singleton said nine out of 10 physicians coming out of medical school now will likely work as an employee.
 About 75% of the total marketplace for physicians is for positions where doctors will be employed rather than independent practitioners.

 Physician shortages are not confined to traditionally underserved rural areas, as 55% of the company’s search assignments last year took place in communities of 100,000 people or more.
 The Association of American Medical Colleges projects a shortage of between 40,800 and 104,900 doctors by 2030.

 Editor's note: This article was updated July 25 based on an additional interview.